 __dir__ to point to a different Gemfile.
 Imagine shared dependencies across a suite of scripts.

-There are no known caveats to doing it like this.
-It makes one wonder why Bundler can't be a little smarter itself about how it searches for Gemfiles.
+I am unaware of any caveats to doing this, so please let me know if there are any.
+It makes one wonder why Bundler can't be a little smarter about how it searches for Gemfiles.

-That leaves the following as the final masterpiece.
+That leaves the following as the final piece.

-#!/usr/bin/env ruby Dir.chdir __dir__ do require 'bundler' Bundler.require end puts 'Hello world'.green
+#!/usr/bin/env ruby Dir.chdir __dir__ do require 'bundler/setup' require 'colorize' end puts 'Hello world'.green

 A script that can be run from anywhere that will never use a dependency outside of the ones described in the Gemfile sitting next to it, with a fully isolated vendor directory, and where every future run of

 bundle will get an exact reproduction of the dependency state, guaranteed to work.
 Perfect.